Certer001/my_todolist/README.md

 # my_todolist
 It's my first project on javascript.
-I have basic knowledge but i will try to do everything efficiently )))
+I have basic knowledge javascript programming language, but i will try, to do everything efficiently )))